 Children have a special interest in wildlife and everything about it.
 Their thirst for knowledge can be quenched by the interesting Super Quiz by the National Geographic Kids.
 The quiz will open doors of imagination and provide them with knowledge about geography, animals, and a lot more.

 Kids as young as six can play this game, or you can play with younger ones by asking them the questions that come up on the quiz.
 It will be a fun yet knowledgeable experience for the children and help them learn about biodiversity.

 Scrabble has since long been a source to strengthen vocabulary in a fun way.
 Now, the virtual version of this game, Scrabble Go, is available for kids to play.
 The classic word challenge is a highly beneficial game to play as it will help children learn new words by encouraging them to find their meaning and use.
 It also develops analytical thinking, which is usually improved by puzzles and crosswords.

 You can download this game from the Google Play store or the Apple App Store.

-Several studies have proven that kids who play online games are better performers, creative, and adept at critical thinking.
+Several studies have proven that kids who play online games are adept at critical thinking.
+They are better performers and more creative.
 An informed choice of games for children will help them develop an enhanced cognition in a fun way.

 All of the games mentioned above have their upsides in terms of developing multiple skills in children.
 You can check the satisfying reviews of these games by parents and teachers on various platforms.
 This will give you an idea of how advantageous these games can be for your kids or whether they are safe enough to let them play.

 About Michelle Joe: Michelle Joe is a blogger by choice.
 She loves to discover the world around her.
 She likes to share her discoveries, experiences, and express herself through her blogs.
-You can find her on twitter: @michellejoe524
+You can find her on Twitter.